Logoi-Linguistics/Logoi-Linguistics/README.md

 Name/Value                ; Name/Value is a MetaFunction of arity: 2.
     hello!/String         ; hello! is an ImpureFunction of domain: String.
     Function/1            ; Function/1 is a FunctionConstructor of arity: 1.
-        whom              ; whom is a ParameterVariable of type String, as inferred from the type signature. alert!/String     ; alert! is an ImpureFunction of domain: String. join/Strings  ; join is a VariadicFunction of domain: Strings.
+        whom              ; whom is a ParameterVariable of type String (inferred from type signature). alert!/String     ; alert! is an ImpureFunction of domain: String. join/Strings  ; join is a VariadicFunction of domain: Strings.
-                "Hello, " ; "Hello, " is a constant of type String. whom      ; whom is a ParameterVariable of type String, as inferred from the type signature.
+                "Hello, " ; "Hello, " is a constant of type String. whom      ; whom is a ParameterVariable of type String (inferred from type signature).
                 "!"       ; "!" is a constant of type String.

 hello!/String